 Parents: Blue Heeler x Labrador mix

 Though relatively new, the Labraheeler is a hybrid that’s quickly gaining in popularity.
-A cross of the Labrador and Blue Heeler, it’s hard to imagine anything but a hyperactive dog.
-And, that’s exactly what the Labraheeler is.
+The cross of a Lab and Blue Heeler, it’s hard to imagine anything but a hyperactive dog.
+And sure enough, that’s exactly what the Labraheeler is.

 They’ll be medium-sized dogs, but will have an immense of amount of energy that needs to be dealt with on a daily basis.
 Given the strong herding instincts from the heeler side, they may nip at the heelers of young kids, so keep that in check.